astallaert/astallaert.github.io/_ee/power-terminology.md

 Lorem Ipsum...

 *[Arc Flash]: An arc flash is the ginormous spark / flash that happens when something electrical goes wrong.
+*[Bonding]: All metal parts in an building, and in particular the electrical system, are connected together with a bonding conductor.
+This conductor is often bare copper or green and erroneously referred to as the ground.
 *[CCT]: Circuit
 *[Ground Fault]: This is a ground fault